AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 size information depends your target architecture.
 We'll discuss some examples to better understand the differences among those attributes.

+.. _Adv_Ada_Storage_Elements:

+.. admonition:: Important

+    A storage element is the smallest element we can use to store data in memory.
+As we'll see soon, a storage element corresponds to a byte in many architectures.

+    The size of a storage element is represented by the :ada:`System.Storage_Unit` constant.
+In other words, the storage unit corresponds to the number of bits used for a single storage element.

+    In typical architectures, :ada:`System.Storage_Unit` is 8 bits.
+In this specific case, a storage element is equal to a byte in memory.
+Note, however, that :ada:`System.Storage_Unit` might have a value different than eight in certain architectures.

 Size attribute and aspect
 ^^^^^^^^^^^^^^^^^^^^^^^^^